Youth Leading in STEM.

-We want Year 9 to 11 students who are interested in pursuing STEM study past high school and aim to provide them the extra motivation, guidance and skills to reach that goal.
+We want Year 9 to 11 students who are interested in pursuing STEM study past high school and aim to provide them the extra inspiration, motivation, guidance and skills to reach that goal.
 Female students are especially encouraged to apply.
-The registration cost is only $20!
+The registration cost is $20.

-As we only have places for 20 students, we will be conducting a selection process based on the application submitted to us.
-Students need to answer the short questions and have the nomination of a teacher.
+As we only have places for 30 students, we will be conducting a selection process based on the application submitted to us.
+Students need to answer some short questions and have the nomination of a teacher.

-With regard to duty of care, students will be supervised at all times and we hope to also have 2 teachers attend and assist us in this.
+Regarding duty of care, students will be supervised at all times and we hope to also have 3 teachers attend and assist us in this.
 All three organisations are highly experienced in delivering educational activities and will ensure a high level of teaching quality, and the ANU has also assisted us in designing the educational activities.

 This is a fantastic opportunity for students who are interested in STEM to expose themselves to new subjects and get a taste of what studying in university is like.
-Please apply by filling in the form below and emailing it to email@example.com, with the subject title ‘Student Application’.
-You can also direct all enquiries to this email.
+For further information and to apply, please go to our website.